 Ayurveda refers to tulsi or Holy Basil as “the incomparable one,” “mother medicine of nature” and “the queen of herbs”.
-Let’s take a look at tulsi benefits, uses, research, and contraindications.
+Let’s take a look at benefits, uses, research, and contraindications of tulsi.

 It is revered as an elixir of life for both its medicinal and spiritual properties.
 It belongs to the mint family and has two main varieties.